Donald Wilcox

 Donald Carhart Wilcox (1969 – February 12, 2003) was an American spree killer.
 A convicted child molester, he killed at least four elderly people during a robbery spree around Corpus Christi, Texas, from February 5 to 12, 2003.
 Wilcox was eventually surrounded by officers at a hotel and shot himself in the head to avoid arrest, while a teenage accomplice who assisted him in the first two murders was convicted and sentenced to life imprisonment.

 Prior criminal history

 Little is known about Wilcox's past.
 Born in 1969, he was described as a drifter and con man who traveled all across the country, living off burglaries and thefts for which he was repeatedly jailed.
-Prior to his murder spree, his most serious known conviction was for molesting a 6-year-old boy in New Castle, Pennsylvania in 1997, to which he pleaded guilty and received a 2-to-5 year sentence.
+Prior to his murder spree, his most serious known conviction was for molesting a 6-year-old girl in New Castle, Pennsylvania in 1997, to which he pleaded guilty and received a 2-to-5 year sentence.
 Wilcox served out the majority of this sentence and was released in January 2003, but instead of returning to his previous known address in Winchester, Virginia, he decided to board a bus in New York City and travel to a random location.
 During this trip, he befriended another drifter, Harry Mavoides, and through him also befriended his 15-year-old son, Mitchell.